paramraghavan/beginners-py-learn/src/advance_stuff/mulitthreading/schedule.md

-I'd be happy to explain the use of the `schedule` and `threading` modules in Python.
+Using the `schedule` and `threading` modules in Python.
 These modules are useful for task scheduling and concurrent execution.
-Let me give you a brief overview of each:

 1. `schedule` module: